angx-system/angeliax/WALKTHROUGH.md

 permanent.
 Because mathare-kitchen is now a verified base, her client detects the addition and her keypair gains verified status.
 She can now witness other operational and commons nodes.

+### The method travels

+Months later, a community kitchen steward outside Kisumu — one of the local witnesses who has visited mathare-kitchen and knows its record — is losing a fifth of what she cooks to spoilage from daily small-batch prep in unreliable heat.

+**Commons tab → query: food nodes → learning signals → "spoilage"**

+She finds mathare-kitchen's signal, reads the method, and switches her own kitchen to the same three-day batch rhythm.

+It works.
+Spoilage drops to near nothing — the same margin mathare-kitchen found.

+**Commons tab → mathare-kitchen's learning signal → Post Witness Signal**

+**Witness signal — learning:** `Replicated three-day batch cooking.
+Spoilage down to near zero, same as reported.`

+She logs her own adaptation as a new signal on her own node, crediting the method rather than claiming it as her own.

 ---